rkalescky/documentation/common/workshops_2020_spring.rst

 introductory "Introduction to Using M2" workshop that will be given once monthly during the semester.

-Workshops will be given weekly on Tuesdays in Fondren Library East Room 110 from 2:00 to 4:00 PM.
+Workshops will be given weekly on Tuesdays via Zoom from 2:00 to 4:00 PM.
 There will not be a workshop on March 17.

 Register `here <https://smu.az1.qualtrics.com/jfe/form/SV_0upXVKd3dcnmLBP>`__!